ethereum-optimism/supersim/docs/src/introduction.md

 Supersim is a lightweight tool to simulate the Superchain (with a single L1 and multiple OP-Stack L2s).

-Run multiple local nodes with one command, and coordinate message passing between these chains.
+Run multiple local nodes with one command, and coordinate messages passing between these chains.

 It does not require a complicated devnet setup and is run using cli commands with configuration options that fall back to sensible defaults if they are not specified.
 Each chain is an instance of [anvil](https://book.getfoundry.sh/reference/anvil/), though future versions may support other local testing tools.